adrienbeton/adrienbeton/README.md

 ## Adrien Beton

-**Engineer, strategist, and builder.** I help organisations activate sustainability as the operating discipline of a performant and resilient business and build or operate the programmes, governance, and tools that make that real.
+**Builder, operator, engineer and explorer.** I help organisations activate sustainability as the operating discipline of a performant and resilient business and build or operate the programmes, governance, and tools that make that real.

 17 years at the intersection of **sustainability, transformation, and technology** across energy, transport, infrastructure, and 12+ other sectors.
 Imperial College (UK) × Polytechnique (FR).
 50+ clients, 100+ projects.